 Bridesmaids and maids of honor

 You’ll read some etiquette “experts” telling you, “The maid of honor is the unmarried best friend or a sister of the bride.
-The matron of honor is a close friend or relative of the bride who is married.
+The matron of honor is a married close friend or relative of the bride.
 Most brides have one maid or matron of honor in their wedding party.”
 Here I’m using “maid of honor” as shorthand for both “maid of honor” and “matron of honor”.
-Your best bet: If you don’t have a strong opinion, ask her (or them) what she prefers to be called.
+Your best bet: If you don’t have a strong opinion, ask them what they prefer to be called.